aem-design/devops-author-replication/README.md

 ## Left Side Active

+- Load balancer routes all traffic to Left Author
 - Allow authoring on Left Author
 - Replicate all updates to Right Author with binaryless flag